Apple by Example

 ℯ exp ⨳ {m,n} convolve

-\~ successive application \`n dyadic infix
+\~ successive application \`n infix

 _. log 'n map